happyf-weallareeuropean/cC/readme.md

  # about
 ɔƆ ⌨️😌
 - now every time u send out the message/prompt to chatgpt, u are free! not just eyes u can listen, u can go anywhere, better chatgpt conversations exprice.
--  the js script watch n extrect assistant tokens from chatgpt.com realtimely, then content in? js steaming send to lua processe the siri-tts part. like this, make sure instead of wait whole chatgpt resp finish then scroll down to bomtom n navigate to click the 'read aloud' button every time.
+-  the js script watch n extrect assistant tokens from chatgpt.com realtimely, then content in? js steaming send to lua processe the siri-tts part. so like this, make sure instead of wait whole chatgpt resp finish then scroll down to bomtom n navigate to click the 'read aloud' button every time.

 # to setup
 i.base